 Cybercrime has increased 300 per cent since 2015.
 43 per cent of cybercrime targets small business.
 22 percent of small businesses are so badly affected they can’t continue.
 Since there are many different type of crimes, from cybercrime to drug crimes, and you can learn more about this subject and its legal defense with this content online.
-Don’t let your business become a cybercrime statistic.
-In partnership with CREST ANZ
+That’s why every business needs some sort of third party risk management to

 Everybody, it seems, is putting something in a cloud.
 Photos, music, even precious small business data.
 The cloud is clearly the way information storage is headed, and offers big benefits like the flexibility to work remotely, reduced costs, and it can save the day when laptops die.

 As a small business owner, I know how hard it is to keep a business running while wearing ten different hats at once.
 And that’s to say nothing of keeping up with tech trends and identifying the ones that could impact my business.
 That’s why it’s not surprising to see a lot of small business owners who are resistant to trying new technology.
 If you’re in this boat, don’t shy

 Over the last few years, we kept on hearing experts say “You have to make your website mobile-friendly!”
 And in response, we heard business owners say “Sure, it would be nice if my website shows up pretty on a smart phone.
 But it’s not on the top of my priority list.
 My website can still be viewed on a smart phone” – and if this sounds like you, then you’re not alone.